How to migrate a Lotus Notes database to SharePoint

 Data migration partners

 SWING Software’s data migration tools are widely used among both IT professionals and consultants.
 For instance, AD7 Consulting has helped one of their clients (a leading software company) migrate various Lotus Notes databases to Microsoft SharePoint.
-They successfully completed the migration of over 100,000 documents (20GB of data).
-The client’s IT department has always feared the Notes migration, but in the end, this was the smoothest part of the transition.
+They successfully completed the migration of over 100,000 documents (20 GB of data).
+The client’s IT department had always feared the Notes migration, but in the end, this was the smoothest part of the transition.